 A full time worker earning minimum wage in Missouri makes just $16,000 a year.

-This initiative would help over 350,000 Missourians including almost a hundred thousand working parents.
+Proposition B would help over 677,000 Missourians by 2023, including almost a hundred thousand working parents.
 These are health care workers, classroom aides, janitors and waitresses who put in an honest day’s work and still struggle to get by.

-Raise Up Missouri is a statewide campaign to raise the minimum wage in Missouri to $8.60 in 2019 and then increase by 85 cents a year until it reaches $12.00 in 2023.
-Join the movement to raise up Missouri’s economy and working families.Read More
+If passed in November, Proposition B will raise the minimum wage in Missouri to $8.60 in 2019 and then increase by 85 cents a year until it reaches $12.00 in 2023.
+Join the movement to raise up Missouri’s economy and working families.Read More About Prop B